watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 ## Displaying the chat history to your human agent ("agent app")

-Watson Assistant will pass configuration needed to display a chat history widget in your live agent application interface.
-This agent application will contain a copy of the conversation your customer had with Watson Assistant for your live agent to be able to view.
+watsonx Assistant will pass configuration needed to display a chat history widget in your live agent application interface.
+This agent application will contain a copy of the conversation your customer had with watsonx Assistant for your live agent to be able to view.
 Visit [the agent app documentation](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=service-desks-custom-sd#agent-app) to learn more.

 ## Development